 What can I expect after surgery?

-After surgery, your operated eye will have an eye shield for 1 day.
+After the operation, your operated eye will have an eye shield for 1 day as part of the recovery process to prevent infection.
 There is usually little to no pain on the eye at all.
 Eye redness and swelling is mostly minimal after my surgery.
 You will be given post-surgery eye drops according to a regime that we will carefully go through with you.
+The eye drops must be administered as told.
 We always review your progress at day 1, week 1 and month 1 after surgery as a package.

 You may proceed with normal diet and normal activity except we encourage you to stay away from strenuous exercise, swimming, or dusty environments.
 We will provide you with a tinted or clear protective eyewear (according to your choice) which protects your operated eye.